• Level of education

 Objectives

-Enable students to learn about the diversity of water and its integration into all land-use planning activities.
+Enable students to gain knowledge about water in all its diversity and its integration into all land-use planning activities.

 Read more